markirch/sat-modulo-symmetries/docs/index.md

 SAT Modulo Symmetries (SMS) is a framework that enhances SAT solvers with dynamic symmetry breaking.
 SMS is useful for isomorph-free generation and enumeration of graphs under constraints.

-This SMS package contains the enhanced SAT solvers `smsg` and `smsd` written in C++ which generate undirected and directed graphs modulo isomorphisms respectively, as well as a Python sub-module for easier creation of graph encodings with many predefined encodings to use.
+This SMS package contains the enhanced SAT solvers `smsg` and `smsd`, written in C++, which generate undirected and directed graphs modulo isomorphisms respectively, as well as a Python sub-module for easier creation of graph encodings with many predefined encodings to use.

 ## Requirements